 The minister also confirmed that 16 years remains the minimum age for entry into tertiary institutions following extensive consultations.
 "This position reflects a careful balance between inclusivity and academic readiness," he noted, adding that exceptionally gifted candidates below the threshold would be handled under strictly enforced guidelines.

-Among the most significant announcements was the exemption of certain candidates from sitting the Unified Tertiary Matriculation Examination.
-The Joint Admissions and Matriculation Board confirmed that candidates seeking admission into Education programmes and Agriculture related non engineering courses in Colleges of Education and Polytechnics would no longer be required to write the UTME.
+Among the most significant announcements was the exemption of certain candidates from sitting the UTME.
+Candidates seeking admission into Education programmes and Agriculture related non engineering courses in Colleges of Education and Polytechnics will no longer be required to write the examination.
+Those pursuing the National Certificate in Education with a minimum of four credit passes and candidates applying for National Diploma programmes in non technology agricultural courses are covered by the exemption.
+Despite this, affected candidates must still register with JAMB and have their credentials verified before admission letters are issued through CAPS.